Calcium pyrophosphate arthritisPrint-Friendly

 Calcium pyrophosphate dihydrate (CPPD) arthritis is a joint disease that can cause attacks of arthritis.
 Like gout, crystals form in the joints.
 But in this arthritis, the crystals are not formed from uric acid.

-Calcium pyrophosphate arthritis is caused by the collection of salt called calcium pyrophosphate dihydrate (CPPD).
-The buildup of this salt forms crystals in the joints.
+Deposition of calcium pyrophosphate dihydrate (CPPD) causes this form of arthritis.
+The buildup of this chemical forms crystals in the joints.
 This leads to attacks of joint swelling and pain in the knees, wrists, ankles, and other joints.

-Among older adults, calcium pyrophosphate arthritis is a common cause of sudden (acute) arthritis in one joint.
+Among older adults, CPPD is a common cause of sudden (acute) arthritis in one joint.

-Calcium pyrophosphate arthritis mainly affects the elderly because joint degeneration and osteoarthritis increases with age.
-However, it can sometimes affect younger people who have conditions such as:
+CPPD arthritis mainly affects the elderly because joint degeneration and osteoarthritis increases with age.
+Such joint damage increases the tendency of CPPD deposition.
+However, CPPD arthritis can sometimes affect younger people who have conditions such as:

 - Parathyroid disease

 In most cases, CPPD arthritis does not show any symptoms.

 Some people with chronic CPPD deposition in large joints may have the following symptoms: